- one of the most appreciated theatre companies in Sweden

 Actor: Ulf Eriksson, Baura L Magnúsdóttir and Magnus Lundblad

-Translation: Eva C Johansson
+Translation to English: Eva C Johansson

 Music: Ulf Eriksson